 Grant in 2018

-Irresistible Materials Ltd is a materials technology company based in Swansea, United Kingdom, specializing in the development and commercialization of fullerene-based photoresist technology for lithography applications.
-Established in 2010 as a spin-out from the University of Birmingham, the company collaborates with partners such as Nano-C Inc to advance novel materials aimed at the next generation of microchips.
-Irresistible Materials has built a robust patent portfolio that includes innovative resist materials for extreme ultraviolet (EUV) and e-beam lithography, as well as hard-mask materials.
-By focusing on fullerene as an alternative to traditional polymer-based photoresists, the company aims to support the semiconductor industry’s needs for increasingly smaller microchip feature sizes.
-Through ongoing collaboration with the University of Birmingham and a growing network of global partners, Irresistible Materials continues to enhance and expand its materials portfolio.
+Irresistible Materials Ltd is a materials technology company based in Swansea, United Kingdom, specializing in the development and commercialization of fullerene-based photoresist technology.
+Founded in 2010 as a spin-out from the University of Birmingham, the company collaborates with Nano-C Inc in the United States to create advanced materials for next-generation lithography applications.
+Irresistible Materials focuses on providing innovative solutions, including EUV resists, spin-on-carbon, and e-beam resists, aimed at meeting the demands of the semiconductor industry for increasingly smaller microchip feature sizes.
+The company has established a robust patent portfolio that encompasses various resist and hard-mask materials and maintains strong partnerships with the University of Birmingham and a network of global collaborators to further advance its materials offerings.

 Xerion Healthcare